Find Trade Colleges

 Full Construction Engineering Technology at Owens Community College Report

 The in-demand undergraduate certificate programs at Monroe County Community College helped the school earn the #5 place on this year’s ranking of the most popular construction engineering technology schools in the Great Lakes Region .
-Located in the rural area of Monroe, Monroe County Community College is a public school with a small student population.
+Located in the rural area of Monroe, Monroe County Community College is a public college with a small student population.

 Full Construction Engineering Technology at Kankakee Community College Report

-Lakeland Community College came in at #7 in this year’s edition of the Most Popular Construction Engineering Undergraduate Certificate Trade Schools in the Great Lakes Region ranking.
-Located in the large suburb of Kirtland, Lakeland is a public school with a small student population.
+Lakeland Community College did quite well in this year’s ranking of the most popular places for construction engineering technology students to get a undergraduate certificate.
+It came in at #7 on the list.
+Located in the suburb of Kirtland, Lakeland is a public school with a small student population.

-Full Construction Engineering Technology at Lakeland Community College Report
+Read full report on Construction Engineering Technology at Lakeland Community College

-Joliet Junior College landed the #7 spot in the 2023 rankings for the most popular undergraduate certificate construction engineering technology programs.
-Joliet Junior College is a large public school located in the large suburb of Joliet.
+Joliet Junior College ranked #7 on this year’s Most Popular Construction Engineering Undergraduate Certificate Trade Schools in the Great Lakes Region list.
+Joliet Junior College is a fairly large public school located in the large suburb of Joliet.

-Read full report on Construction Engineering Technology at Joliet Junior College
+Full Construction Engineering Technology at Joliet Junior College Report

 Best Construction Engineering Technology Colleges by State